 - Termination Fee.
 The \$850,000 termination fee (including expenses) payable to OncoGenex upon the occurrence of certain events and the potential effect of such termination fee in deterring other potential acquirors from proposing an alternative transaction that may be more advantageous to our stockholders; - Completion Risk.
 The risk that the Arrangement might not be approved by our stockholders or be consummated in a timely manner or at all and the potential adverse effect of the public announcement of any termination of the Arrangement Agreement on our reputation; - Risks of Combination.
 The challenges and costs of combining clinical, regulatory and administrative operations and the substantial expenses to be incurred in connection with the combination, including the risks that delays or difficulties in completing the integration and such other expenses, as well as the additional public company expenses and obligations that OncoGenex will be subject to in connection with the Arrangement that it has not previously been subject to, could adversely affect the combined company's operating results and preclude the achievement of some benefits anticipated from the Arrangement; - Volatility.
 The possible volatility, at least in the short term, of the trading price of Sonus' common stock resulting from the Arrangement announcement and the closing of the Arrangement; - Dilution.
 The fact that the Sonus common stock to be issued in the transaction will represent 50% of the outstanding common stock of the combined company, not including the milestone shares, thus causing existing Sonus stockholders to experience significant dilution in their percentage ownership of Sonus as a result of the Arrangement; - Possible Loss of Key Management.
 The possible earlier than anticipated loss of key management, scientific or other personnel of Sonus or OncoGenex as a result of the management and other changes that will be implemented in integrating the businesses; - Potential Management Diversion.
 The risk of diverting management's attention from other strategic priorities to implement the Arrangement; - Business Risks.
-The risk that final clinical trial results of OGX-011 may not confirm the preliminary clinical trial results from phase 2 clinical trials, that OGX-011 could fail to progress beyond phase 2 trials, that OGX-427 and SN2310 could fail to progress beyond their current Phase 1 trials, that management could fail to achieve other business milestones or that OncoGenex's technology may not result in commercially viable products; and - Other Risks.
-Various other applicable risks associated with the combined company and the Arrangement, including those described in the section of this proxy statement entitled "Information Regarding Forward Looking Statements."
+The risk that final clinical trial results of OGX-011 may not confirm the preliminary clinical trial results from Phase 2 clinical trials, that OGX-011 could fail to progress beyond Phase 2 trials, that OGX-427 and SN2310 could fail to progress beyond their current Phase 1 trials, that management could fail to achieve other business milestones or that OncoGenex's technology may not result in commercially viable products; and - Other Risks.
+Various other applicable risks associated with the combined company and the Arrangement, including those described in the section of this proxy statement entitled "Information Regarding Forward Looking Statements" beginning on page 50 of this proxy statement.

 The foregoing information and factors considered by the Board are not intended to be exhaustive but are believed to include the material factors considered by the Board.
 In view of the wide variety of factors considered in connection with its evaluation of the combination and the complexity of these matters, the Board did not find it useful, and did not attempt, to quantify, rank or otherwise assign relative weights to these factors.
-In considering the factors described above, including thorough discussions with, and questioning of, our management and our legal and financial advisors and outside consultants, and considered the factors overall to be favorable to, and to support, its determination.
+In considering the factors described above, individual members of the Board may have given different weight to different factors.
+The Board conducted an overall analysis of the factors described above, including thorough discussions with, and questioning of, our management and our legal and financial advisors and outside consultants, and considered the factors overall to be favorable to, and to support, its determination.